vinit-pal-rec/testing2/README.md

 # this is testing readme
-i am leaning Git and GitHub
+i am leaning Git and GitHub.
+this is vinit pal.